How to Get Into Running: Our Top Tips and Tricks For Beginners

 Don't know where to start with running?
 First, make sure you have the correct gear, whether you run in the rain, the cold or the heat!

 The first rule of running is to make sure you're prepared before setting off, as maximum comfort from the get-go will help you clock up those miles.
-It's important to choose clothes that fit you well, to avoid having to adjust them mid run.
+It's important to choose clothes that fit you well, to avoid having to adjust them mid-run.
 We recommend wearing joggers or shorts with an adjustable drawstring, as they will stay nicely around your waist for the duration of your run.
 Equally as important, you'll need to make sure that your running gear is suitable for the season.
-Opt for loose-fitting polyester sports t-shirts for when it's warm outside, as they ensure breathability and will keep you nice and cool.
-A protective cap is recommended too, alongside a good layer of SPF when the some comes out to play!
-If you're planning to run during the autumn-winter months, we suggest layering a long sleeve top underneath a windbreaker for maximum protection from the elements.
-That way wet and windy weather won’t hold you back!
+Opt for loose-fitting polyester sports t-shirts for when it's mild outside, as they dry quick, absorbing sweat and keeping you cool.
+A protective cap is recommended too in sunny conditions, alongside a good layer of SPF!
+If you're planning to start running as autumn sets in, we suggest layering a long sleeve top underneath a windbreaker for maximum protection from the elements.
+That way, wet and windy weather won’t hold you back!
 When running early in the morning or later in the evening, make sure to wear bright, hi vis colours, or bring a torch with you so that you can be easily spotted in the dark.
 And, no matter the season, a good running shoe is a non-negotiable.
-The right pair of trainers will take the pressure of your joints, and will drastically reduce the risk of injury.
+The right pair of trainers will take the pressure of your joints, and will drastically reduce any risk of injury.

 Image